Pushpit777/Pushpit777/README.md

-# Hi there, I'm Pushpit 👋
+# Hi there! 👋

+I'm **Pushpit**,a university student building clean, efficient software.
-I'm a university student passionate about coding and exploring new technologies.
+I'm a passionate about exploring new technologies.
 I love turning ideas into real projects and learning something new every day!

----

-## 🔭 What I do
-- 💻 **Java Developer** – building clean and efficient solutions
-- 🤖 **Android Development** – exploring apps and mobile experiences
-- 🌐 **Backend** – creating solid APIs and server-side logic
-- 🌟 **Open Source Contributor** – love giving back to the community

----

-## 🌱 Currently Learning
-- Advanced Android development
-- Modern backend frameworks
-- Improving my problem-solving skills

----

-## ⚡ Fun fact
-Coffee ☕, Code 💻, and Curiosity 🚀 keep me going every day!
+My main tech stack is Java, Android, and Backend APIs.
+I’m constantly learning new patterns and improving my problem-solving skills.

+⚡Fun Facts:
+* **Hobbies:** Gym, Reading, and building stuff.
+* **Superpower:** Professional overthinker.
+* **Current Status:** Debugging code and questioning reality.